-As of December 31, 2018, there were 1,969,797 shares of Series A Convertible Preferred stock outstanding, all of which are readily convertible into common stock at the option of the holders.
-In addition, there are an additional 1,132,618 shares of our common stock issuable upon the exercise of outstanding stock options.
-Sales of a substantial number of shares of our common stock or other equity-related securities in the public markets, could depress the market price of our common stock.
+As of December 31, 2019, there were: 1,969,797 shares of Series A Convertible Preferred stock outstanding, all of which were readily convertible into a like number of shares of our common stock at the option of the holders (the "Common Shares Underlying Our Preferred Stock"); an additional 1,461,987 shares of our common stock issuable upon the exercise of outstanding stock options (the "Common Shares Underlying Our Stock

+Options"); and 4,177,854 shares of our common stock (the "Bay City Capital Holdings") held by our largest stockholder, Bay City Capital LLC ("Bay City").
+The Bay City Capital Holdings represent approximately 27% of our outstanding common as of December 31, 2019, and are capable of being sold directly (by Bay City) or indirectly (following any future distribution of Bay City Capital Holdings by Bay City to its partners), and any material sale of such shares could significantly reduce the market price of our common stock and impair our ability to raise adequate capital.
+The Common Shares Underlying Our Preferred Stock (assuming the full conversion of all currently outstanding preferred shares), the Common Shares Underlying Our Stock Options (assuming the complete exercise of all outstanding stock options) and the Bay City Capital Holdings represent 40.3% of our common stock on an as converted basis.
+Sales of a substantial number of any of such shares of our common stock or other equity-related securities in the public markets, could depress the market price of our common stock.
 If there are significant sales or short sales of our stock, the price decline that could result from this activity may cause the share price to decline further, which, in turn, may cause long holders of the common stock to sell their shares, thereby contributing to sales of common stock in the market.
 Such sales also may impair our ability to raise capital through the sale of additional shares in the future at a time and price that our management deems acceptable, if at all.